opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 Even this basic chart has an element of interactivity.
 When the user hovers their mouse on a column, a label will appear sshowing the full article title and an exact citation count.
 This provides important detail without consuming additional screen space.

 Although this is a basic query and visualization, we can see what the top CrossRef cited articles were for 2013, and compare their citation counts.
 For example the #1 article received approximately twice as many citations as the #3 article.
-We can see
+We can also see that most of the top-cited CrossRef articles had fewer Scopus citations, except for "Post-Treatment HIV-1 Controllers..." and "A Guide to Enterotypes across the..." which for some reason received more Scopus than CrossRef citations.
+We can also see that "PKC?
+Phosphorylates PI3K? to..." received a high amount of Crossref citations, it received relatively few Scopus and zero Pubmed citations.
+These differences may be due to article awareness, citation inclusion methods, and timeframe.
+While it is impossible to draw conclusions from a single chart, even this basic visualization can indicate possible areas of interest for further study.